akontham/codesamples-java/README.md

 SDK Integration:
 ----------------
-*	To download or learn more about PayPal SDKs, please see http://paypal.github.io/sdk/
+*	To download or learn more about PayPal SDKs, please see http://paypal.github.io/sdk/.

 Testing:
 ---------
 *	Unit test cases for samples are under `src/main/test`, run the test cases using `mvn test`.

-To know more about APIs, refer to https://developer.paypal.com/.